Interior Design: What Exactly Are Transitional Rugs?

 What Types of Rugs are Currently Popular?

 Currently, blues in a range of shades are on trend, as well as bold and multicolored rugs.
 Subtle, muted neutrals like beige and grey have been popular for some time now, too.
 Colors mainly associated with tribal rugs, such as various shades of brown and orange, faded blue, and red are picking up in popularity.

 Design-wise, we are noticing many people opting for what we would describe as “traditional-esque” patterns.
 These are generic ornate and floral patterns that have no distinct origin.
 For example, you would not be able to call the design a Tabriz floral pattern.
-Understated patterns are popular, too, as they add to the overall vibe of a room without overpowering other elements.
+Understated patterns are popular too, as they add to the overall vibe of a room without overpowering other elements.
 As always, Persian and Oriental rugs are what many people want due to their classic style that is always en vogue.

 More Questions?
 Ready to See Some Transitional Rugs?